rheia-framework/RHEIA/docs/sphinx/methods.rst

 Details on the methods
 ======================

-A brief backround, including some math when necessary ,for the different methods used in RHEIA, is provided below.
+A brief background, including the core equations where useful, is provided below for the methods used in RHEIA.

 Uncertainty quantification
 --------------------------

-Uncertainty quantification is performed using, the Polynomial Chaos Expansion method is applied in RHEIA.
-In the section below, the method is briefly introduced.
-Additional details on the method are provided by Sudret et al. :cite:`Sudret2014`.
+Uncertainty quantification in RHEIA is based on Polynomial Chaos Expansion (PCE).
+The section below introduces the method.
+Additional details are provided by Sudret et al. :cite:`Sudret2014`.

 .. _lab:pce: